Azerbaijani separatism in Iran: History

 In 1945, the Soviet Union helped establish the Azerbaijan People’s Government in Tabriz under Sayyid Ja’far Pishevari, a local Marxist and Azerbaijani nationalist.
 Although Azerbaijanis had always been highly integrated in the Iranian political, clerical, and military elite, there were many Azerbaijanis who wanted to secede from Iran.
 The early 20th century saw the rise of Turkic nationalist ideologies emanating from the CUP-led Ottoman Empire and later Kemalist Turkey, which began to influence intellectual circles in Tabriz and other Azerbaijani cities.

-The Azerbaijan People's Government lasted less than a year.
+The Azerbaijan People's Government lasted for one year.
 With Soviet troops withdrawing in 1946, the Iranian army reasserted control, and the movement collapsed.
 Many of its leaders fled to the Soviet Union or were executed.
 Despite its short lifespan, the republic left a lasting symbolic legacy among modern Azerbaijani separatists in Iran.

-Following the 1946 conflict, the Pahlavi monarchy clamped down on minorities across Iran, especially Azerbaijanis and Kurds.
-Publications, schools, and cultural institutions in Azerbaijani or Kurdish were banned or heavily censored.
-Official state ideology emphasized Iranian supremacy, and while it partially tolerated Kurds due to their Iranian origins, it framed Turkic peoples as inferior or foreign invaders.
 Even after the 1953 coup, which intensified central control, Azerbaijanis continued to rise within the military and bureaucracy.
 The Iranian government suppression of Kurdish and Arab uprisings deterred similar movements in Iranian Azerbaijan.
 However, underground networks promoting pan-Turkism or Azerbaijani unification quietly persisted in Tabriz and other cities, often with support from Iranian Azerbaijani communities in Turkey and the Republic of Azerbaijan.

-The collapse of the Soviet Union and independence of Azerbaijan was a turning point for Azerbaijani separatism in Iran.
-While the Iranian government officially celebrated shared Shia and cultural ties with the newly independent Azerbaijan, it remained wary of Pan-Turkist or irredentist sentiment that could challenge Iran.

 After the 1979 Islamic Revolution, many ethnic minorities expressed hope for cultural autonomy.
 However, the Islamic Republic maintained the centralized authority of the previous governments.
 The teaching of Azerbaijani in schools remained banned, and local attempts at decentralization were suppressed.
-Many leaders of the Islamic revolution were Azerbaijani, including Ali Khamenei.
-However, demands for increased cultural rights, especially education in the Azerbaijani language, were repeatedly denied.
-Movements demanding autonomy or full separatism began reemerging in the late 1990s and early 2000s.